 All medicine, in the care of the school, will be kept locked in the medicine cabinet.
+Any medication that the school hold should is regularly checked for expiry dates and when these have run out they are returned to parents/foster parents to be replaced.

-All medicine will be logged onto the school's file.
+All medicine will be logged onto the schools' file.
 Reception staff may store pupil's inhalers which must be labelled with the pupil's name.
-Inhalers and other medicines must be labelled with the required dosage and must be returned to parent/parents when they run out of date.
+Inhalers and other medicines must be labelled with the required dosage and must be returned to parent/foster parent when they run out of date.
+The school have two Epi-pens in the medical cabinet for emergency use.
+All staff have had training as to how they should be administered.